hoo29/keycloak-client-authz/README.md

 1. Select the `access` role and click `Add selected`.
 1. Repeat for all clients you want protecting.

-# continuos delivery
+# continuous delivery

 Automatic rebuilds happen daily to check for new Keycloak versions.
-Rebuilding is used as a means to check the Keycloak SPI has not changed.
-It does not change the plugin jar itself as no Keycloak components are bundled.
-All of the dependencies have a `scope` of `provided`.

-Newer versions of this plugin will only be built against the latest Keycloak but will likely work with any version as the Authenticator SPI is fairly stable, although private.

 See [releases](https://github.com/hoo29/keycloak-client-authz/releases) for published versions.